-fate signals, eVolv2k and ICI attribute a signal in 1862 to a tropical eruption, and the reconstructed SAOD in both reconstructions is roughly twice as large as that of CMIP6, in which it is assumed to be extratropical.
-Figure 8 also shows the consistency in the background SAOD reconstructed in the eVolv2k and CMIP6 datasets in contrast to the zero-level background assumed in the ICI reconstruction.
-Zonal mean SAOD from the ICI, EVA(eVolv2k), and CMIP6 reconstructions is shown in Fig. 8 over the same 1850-1900 period.
-The EVA(eVolv2k) reconstruction includes a smooth latitudinal structure based on the observed evolution of aerosol after the 1991 Pinatubo eruption (Toohey et al., 2016b), avoiding the strong localised gradients in SAOD present in the four-band structure of the ICI reconstruction.
-As in the ICI reconstruction, the EVA(eVolv2k) SAOD also reproduces hemispheric asymmetry in the SAOD based on the ratio of ice core fluxes from both hemispheres, avoiding potential biases related to purely simulated aerosol transport, which for example appear to be creating a strong NH bias in the CMIP6 SAOD representation of the Krakatau eruption.
+and CMIP6 estimates.
+Based on matching Greenland and Antarctic sulphate signals, eVolv2k and ICI identify a signal in 1862 as resulting from a tropical eruption, and the reconstructed SAOD in both reconstructions is roughly twice as large as that of CMIP6, where it is assumed to be extratropical.
+Figure 8 also shows the consistency in the background SAOD reconstructed in the eVolv2k and CMIP6 data sets, in contrast to the zero-level background assumed in the ICI reconstruction.
+Zonal mean SAOD from the ICI, EVA(2k) and CMIP6 reconstructions are shown in Fig. 8 over the same 1850-1900 period.
+The EVA(2k) reconstruction includes a smooth latitudinal structure, based on the observed evolution of aerosol after the 1991 Pinatubo eruption (Toohey et al., 2016b), avoiding the strong localized gradients in SAOD present in the 4-band structure of the ICI reconstruction.
+As in the ICI reconstruction, the EVA(2k) SAOD also reproduces hemispheric asymmetry in the SAOD based on the ratio of ice core fluxes from both hemisphere, avoiding potential biases related to purely simulated aerosol transport, as for example appear to be creating a strong NH bias in the CMIP6 SAOD representation of the Krakatau eruption.